lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

     ]
 ```

-The final version of your *vss-extension.json* file should look like this:
+The definitive version of your *vss-extension.json* file should look like this:

 ```json
 {